tsugiproject/tsugi/README_POSTGRESQL.md

 The examples above are the LTIX tables - you do not have to add these particular meta entries - they are already added by LTIX.
-Only add Meta entries for tables you create in your `database.php`;
+Only add Meta entries for tables you create in *your* `database.php`.

 You can also add Meta information as a comment on every INSERT statement using this syntax:

     INSERT INTO lti_context / *PDOX pk: context_id lk: context_sha256,key_id * /

-*Important:* Do not iplace any comment before the name of the table or you will bypass all UPSERT processing in PDOX.
+*Important:* Do not place any comment before the name of the table or you will bypass all UPSERT processing in PDOX.
 You can use this as a feature if you want to write your own different SQL for each database.

-You can completely suppress UPSERT processing with the following syntax:
+You completely suppress the PDOX automatic UPSERT processing with the following syntax:

     INSERT /* upsert */ INTO my_table ...
 RETURNING ...